The Bellevue Chronicle

 1912

-Demolition is completed on February 29, and construction begins on March 1.
-Up to 600 workers are employed on the site.
-The shell ends up being completed by November 30.
 The chosen construction method – a reinforced concrete corset with load-bearing components and a concrete roof – was avant-garde and revolutionary for its time.
-It was unimaginable for a representative hotel before World War I. Neoclassical architecture adopts the style of neighboring buildings from the 18th century.
-The Bellevue Bar is constructed and became Switzerland’s first American Bar.
-The construction costs amount to Fr.
-3’255’923.50.
+It was unimaginable for a representative hotel before the First World War.
+Architecturally, the Bellevue Palace followed a classicist design, harmonizing with the neighbouring buildings and their 18th-century forms.
+The total construction costs amounted to CHF 3,255,923.50.

 —————